yuyichao/explore/julia/new_gc/bit_swap.md

     * The allocator always allocate clean objects so this is not affected.
     * The marking need to update the current page mark bit when marking a pool object whenever it changes the current mark bit from 0 to 1.
-      The mark2 phase should also clear the old page mark bit since it (old mark) is known to not escape the current GC phase.
+      The mark2 phase should also clear the original page mark bit since it (original mark) is known to not escape the current GC phase.
     * The sweep should clear this bit if there's no old object in the page.
-      The sweep2 phase should also catch and fix the cases when the old mark bit is not cleared by the mark2 phase (i.e. the's no live object).
+      The sweep2 phase should also catch and fix the cases when the original mark bit is not cleared by the mark2 phase (i.e. the's no live object).
       This should be cheap since we are reading this bit to skip free page anyway.